e111077/baobranch/README.md

 Show branch tree (default)

 Commands:
+  fb                       Display a visual tree of all branches
+                                                               [default]
-  bb                     Show branch tree (default)            [default] bb list [command]      List parent or children branches  [aliases: ls] bb next                Check out to a child branch bb prev                Check out to the parent branch bb amend [filename]    Amend changes to the previous commit bb unamend <filename>  Remove files from the last commit and move them
+  fb list [command]        List parent or children branches[aliases: ls] fb next                  Check out to a child branch fb prev                  Check out to the parent branch fb amend [filename]      Amend changes to the previous commit fb unamend <filename>    Remove files from the last commit and move th
-                          to staging
+                           em to staging
-  bb evolve              Rebase the current orphaned branch onto a fresh
+  fb evolve                Rebase the current orphaned branch onto a fre
-                          reference of its parent branch as well as all of its descendants bb rebase [branch]     Rebase the current branch-commit onto the given branch bb commit              Create a new branch and commit changes bb sync [command]      Synchronizes with remotes bb push <command>      Pushes changes to remotes          [aliases: p] bb pull                Pull updates and track orphaned branches bb completion          Generate shell completion script
+                           sh reference of its parent branch as well as all of its descendants fb rebase [branch]       Rebase the current branch-commit onto the giv en branch fb commit                Create a new branch and commit changes fb sync [command]        Synchronizes with remotes fb push <command>        Pushes changes to remotes        [aliases: p] fb pull                  Pull updates and track orphaned branches fb split [fileSplitter]  Split the current commit at HEAD into multipl e commits based on the start of a filepath. e .g. given a fileSplitter of src/ a commit wit h changes to src/commands/commit.ts and src/c
+                           ommands/split/index.ts would be split into tw
+                           o commits, one for each directory. fb completion            Generate shell completion script

+Options:
+      --version       Show version number                      [boolean] -r, --show-remotes  Show remote branches from origin/branch-name [boolean] [default: false] -s, --simple        Hide the description of each branch [boolean] [default: false] -h, --help          Show help                                [boolean]

 Options:
       --version  Show version number                           [boolean]